milkmansson/toit-ina3221/README.md

 0.100 Ohm (default) | 1.638 A | 0.268 W (use > .5 W) | 0.4 uA/bit | Common R100 resistor on modules; good for general range.
 0.050 Ohm | 3.2768 A | use > 1W | 0.8 mA/bit | Watch copper and heating.
 0.010 Ohm | 16.384 A | use 3-5 W | 4 mA/bit | High current, typically needs beefy external shunt.

+## Not implemented
+### Timing Control
+The INA3221’s Timing-Control (TC) alert is very specific feature: at power-up (or immediately after a software reset) it watches for CH1 bus to reach 1.2 V, then checks to see that that CH2's bus also reaches ≥ 1.2 V, within 28.6 ms (four complete conversion cycles at the default power-up timing).
+If CH2 misses that window, the TC pin alerts low, and the TCF flag sets, recording the failure.
+(Changing the Configuration register before the sequence finishes essentially disables this feature for that boot.)
+Currently this driver is designed for typical current/power logging.
+TC is a boot-only check and is disabled if the Configuration is set too early.
+The Power-Valid window and Critical/Warning alerts are more generally useful during normal operation.

 ## Issues
 If there are any issues, changes, or any other kind of feedback, please